On the complete solutions of a generalized Lebesgue-Ramanujan-Nagell equation: Introduction

-is an important type of Lebesgue-Ramanujan-Nagell equation.
-The literature is very rich and there are many results concerning the integer solutions $(x, y, m, n)$ of \eqref{eqi1} for several special cases.
-For examples, one can refer to (\cite{AA02, BP12,CO03,P2013} for $\lambda=1$; \cite{AL09, ZL12} for $\lambda=2$; \cite{BHS19, CHS20, LTT09} for $\lambda=4$).
-Several authors studied certain general Diophantine equations (cf. \cite{AAL02, BU01, CHS21, HO20, HT20, LE93}) of the form \eqref{eqi1}.
+is known as a generalized Lebesgue-Ramanujan-Nagell equation.
+There are many results concerning the integer solutions $(x, y, m, n)$ of \eqref{eqi1} for given $d$ and $\lambda$.
+We refer the readers to the papers \cite{AA02, BP12,CO03,P2013} for $\lambda=1$; \cite{AL09, ZL12} for $\lambda=2$ and \cite{BHS19, CHS20, LTT09} for $\lambda=4$ for further reading.
+Some authors studied more general Diophantine equations (cf. \cite{AAL02, BU01, CH22, CHS21, HO20, LE93}).
+We refer the beautiful survey \cite{LS20} for further information on the topic.

-Over the last few years, many authors considered the following generalization of \eqref{eqi1}:
+In recent times many authors considered the following generalization of \eqref{eqi1}: